Faculty Manual – Section F

 Department heads are responsible for maintaining records relating to all types of leaves of absence for personnel in their department.
 Reports of absences due to earned annual and sick leave must be submitted to the Director of Human Resource Services for all employees involved.

-Full-time faculty members on twelve (12) month regular, special, or senior teaching appointments, and administrative professionals on regular or special twelve (12) month appointments earn annual leave at the rate of two (2) days per month.
+Full-time faculty members on twelve (12) month tenured, tenure-track, contract, or continuing appointments, and administrative professionals on regular or special twelve (12) month appointments earn annual leave at the rate of two (2) days per month.

-Faculty members on twelve (12) month regular, special, or senior teaching appointments, and administrative professionals on regular or special twelve (12) month appointments of less than full-time but at least half-time (0.5) earn annual leave prorated by the part time fraction of their appointment.
+Faculty members on twelve (12) month tenured, tenure-track, contract, or continuing appointments, and administrative professionals on regular or special twelve (12) month appointments of less than full-time but at least half-time (0.5) earn annual leave prorated by the part time fraction of their appointment.
 The accrual is rounded to the nearest 1/100 of an hour.

 Faculty members and administrative professionals on nine (9) month appointments do not accrue annual leave.
 These individuals may, however, be granted leave on a limited basis throughout the academic year to include the interim term between semesters.
 Determination of this privilege shall be made by the department head.